TheNickOfTime/handbrake-web/CONTRIBUTING.md

    - `cd server`
    - `cd worker`
 3. Run `pnpm dev` inside that folder.

+For full application functionality, you will want to run all three components simultaneously.
+This can be done by opening multiple terminal tabs within Visual Studio Code.

 ### But I don't want to use Dev Containers